revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

 > No, MongoDB doesn't write the data to the disk immediately.
-Firstly, it pushes the write to the journals and from journal it pushes the data to the disk.
-Therefore it is not an immediate action.
+Firstly, it pushes the write to the journals, and from the journal it pushes the data to the disk.
+Therefore, it is not an immediate action.
 </details>

 ---